aws-samples/aws-modernization-with-docker/content/10_prerequisites/self_paced/15_Accounts.md

    ![Create Stack Process](/images/cloudformation-create-process.png)

-Once the stack status changes to `CREATE_COMPLETE`, the resources for the Neon RDS are ready.
+Once the stack status changes to `CREATE_COMPLETE`, the resources for workshop are ready.

 ---